Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv 4.6.md

 ## Kianna's Story

 After the soul shaker is destroyed, **Kianna** collapses into unconsciousness.
 A character who examines her and succeeds on a successful DC 14 Wisdom (Medicine) check can tell **Kianna** is sleep deprived and has been tormented by the strange creature.
 She wakes after an hour, unable to remember anything that's happened in recent days except for glimpses of strange hands and menacing words spoken in her dead friend Culley's voice. **Kianna** shares that she blames herself for Culley's death at Cradlelace Lake, and when she heard his voice, she thought the gods might be giving her a chance to make amends.
-Now she just wants to return to Gullet Cove.
+Now she just wants to return to Promise.

 If asked about or shown her paintings from areas F3 or F4, she has no memory of creating them, though they're clearly in her art style.
 A character who succeeds on a DC 18 Wisdom (Insight or Medicine) check recognizes **Kianna** is no longer suffering any supernatural effects, but the character also suspects her experiences might have affected her more deeply than she realizes.